pwdo/FFC7-Main-Site/about/index.md

     If you'd like to stay close to our conference venue, we recommend both Hive and sister hotel, <a target="_blank" href="http://www.thecocoonhotel.com/">Cocoon</a>, which is just a couple of blocks away.

+    We have a special room rates for FFC7 participants: just show your electronic ticket and inquire about it!

 - ### Transportation

     We recommend going to the venue by cab or car.
 App-based ride services such as <a target="_blank" href="https://www.uber.com/cities/manila">Uber</a> & <a target="_blank" href="https://www.grab.com/ph/">Grab</a> are available.